Dawson Jackson Papers

 Dawson Jackson divided his time between writing, travelling and, through financial necessity, working as a translator.
 His poetry was eventually championed by Manchester’s Carcanet Press and it found a receptive audience, now more attuned to the environmental cause.
 In 2002 Carcanet posthumously published his Selected Poems.

 The archive contains a broad range of material generated by Dawson Jackson during the course of his life, reflecting every aspect of his writing as well as containing important biographical information.
+It also contains some papers of Jackson's wife, Joan Hart (editor and radio actress), which became embedded within his own papers after her death in 1984.

-- manuscripts of poetry and prose works, including drafts and typescripts from all stages of the writing process
+- Manuscripts of poetry and prose works, including drafts and typescripts from all stages of the writing process;

-- a large quantity of personal and literary correspondence
+- A large quantity of personal and literary correspondence;

-Significant individuals represented in the archive include: John Lehmann, John Middleton Murry, Richard Church, Harriet Monroe, Victor Gollancz, Herbert Read, Edmund Blunden, Tambimuttu, Joy Scovell, Stephen Spender, Cyril Connolly, Janet Adam Smith, and Anne Ridler.
+Significant individuals represented in the archive include: John Lehmann, John Middleton Murry, Richard Church, Harriet Monroe, Victor Gollancz, Charles Williams, Herbert Read, Edmund Blunden, Tambimuttu, Joy Scovell, Stephen Spender, Cyril Connolly, Janet Adam Smith, and Anne Ridler.

 Catalogue available online via ELGAR.